Plan your safari

 Health & malaria

 Much of the safari region is a malaria area, so antimalarial medication, insect repellent and covering up at dusk are the main precautions — straightforward and highly effective.
 Some South African reserves are malaria-free, which is reassuring for families with young children.
-Tap water is best avoided in favour of bottled or filtered water, which every camp provides.
+Tap water is best avoided in favor of bottled or filtered water, which every camp provides.
 We confirm the exact health requirements for your itinerary before you travel.

 Travel & personal safety